polyphony-chat/docs/docs/Protocol Specifications/core.md

 actor ab as Alice B
 participant sc as Server "C" with stored<br/>messages from Alice A

-aa->>sc: Request allow message re-signing for Alice B sc->>aa: List of keys to verify + challenge string (Key trial) aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B sc->>aa: Re-signing of messages for Alice B allowed loop Do, while there are messages left to be re-signed ab->>sc: Request message re-signing<br/>for Alice A's messages
+aa->>sc: Request allow message re-signing for Alice B + list of "allowed" pubkeys sc->>aa: List of keys to verify + challenge string (Key trial) aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B (only "allowed" pubkeys) sc->>aa: Re-signing of messages for Alice B allowed loop Do, while there are messages left to be re-signed ab->>sc: Request message re-signing<br/>for Alice A's messages